ludwig-ai/ludwig-docs/docs/configuration/features/set_features.md

 - `dropout` (default `0`): dropout rate
 - `threshold` (default `0.5`): The threshold above (greater or equal) which the predicted output of the sigmoid will be mapped to 1.

+Decoder type and decoder parameters can also be defined once and applied to all set output features using the [Type-Global Decoder](../defaults.md#type-global-decoder) section.

 Example set feature entry (with default parameters) in the output features list: